 Maybe you're dreaming about a big vacation, home down payment, zero balance on your credit card, or fuller emergency savings.
 There are countless reasons you might want to save thousands in a year.
-The secret to actually doing it?
-Combine practical strategies (How do I cut my spending?) with mental endurance (What can I live without?).
+It's a good idea to combine practical strategies like identifying ways to reduce your spending, with mental endurance or taking note of the things you can go without.

 1. Understand your spending

-It's hard to save for later if you don't know where your money's going today.
-No, you don't need a receipt for every purchase or a detailed forensic model of your transactions (unless you're into that).
-Start by looking at a few big numbers: how much you earn in a month, how much you usually spend, and whether there's any money left over.
+It's hard to save if you don't know where your money's going.
+You don't need a receipt for every purchase or a detailed forensic model of your transactions.
+You can start by looking at how much you earn in a month, how much you usually spend, and whether there's any money left over.
 From there, you can create a budget.

 2. Lower your essential bills

-Did you know that a lot of regular bills, such as your utilities, phone, cable, and internet bills, may be negotiable?
-Call your providers to ask about discounts (such as if you bundle services) or to see whether you can downgrade your plans.
+Did you know that lots of regular bills, like your utilities, phone, cable, and internet bills, may be negotiable?
+Call your providers to ask about discounts (such as bundle services) or to see whether you can downgrade your plans.
 For example, you may be paying for more data from your phone provider than you're using.

 When it comes to insurance, you may be able to save by comparison shopping and opting for different types of coverage, depending on your needs.
-Usually selecting a higher deductible—the dollar amount you must pay before your insurer chips in—gets you a lower premium (your monthly payment).
-If the risk of potentially paying more out of pocket up front is worth it to you, and you have emergency savings to draw from, raising your annual deductible by a few hundred dollars can slash your monthly payment by around 10%.1
+Usually selecting a higher deductible—the dollar amount you must pay before your insurer pays—gets you a lower premium (your monthly payment).
+If the risk of potentially paying more out of pocket or up-front is worth it to you, and you have emergency savings to withdraw from, raising your annual deductible by a few hundred dollars can possibly reduce your monthly payment.

 Another way to bring down your monthly bills is to refinance or consolidate debt—such as your mortgage, student loans, or auto loans—for a lower interest rate and smaller minimum payment.
 Just beware of potentially expensive closing costs or extending the term of the new loan much longer.
 You don't want short-term savings to cost you more over time.